idaholab/malamute/doc/content/verification/thermal_contact_verification.md

 The harmonic mean of hardness for stainless steel and graphite was calculated and set to be $2.4797 \times 10^9$ Pa.
-Harmonic mean values for the conductivities of stainless steel and graphite were also calculated in this way, and used to determine $C_E$ and $C_T$ (more information on this calculation in [ThermalContactCondition.md] documentation).
-Pressure (also needed in these calculations) was set to be $3000$ $kN/m^2$.
-The calculated contact conductances were hard-coded in the input file shown near the bottom of this page, and are summarized below in [input-conductance-values].
+Harmonic mean values for the conductivities of stainless steel and graphite were also calculated in this way.
+Applied mechanical pressure was set to be $3000$ $kN/m^2$.
+The mean hardness, mean conductivities, and applied mechanical pressure are all used to determine $C_E$ and $C_T$ (see the [ThermalContactCondition.md] documentation, [!citep](cincotti2007sps), and [!citep](madhusadana1996) for more information).
+The resulting calculated contact conductances were hard-coded in the input file shown near the bottom of this page, and are summarized below in [input-conductance-values].

 !table id=input-conductance-values caption=Thermal and electrical conductance values used in the thermal contact verification input file.
 | Conductance (units) | Value |